sharma8437/30Days-JS-projects-Challenge/README.md

 Today, I built a QR Code Generator using JavaScript! 🎯  Generate QR codes instantly by entering text or URLs.

+### Day 9: popup Box

+Popup Box using JavaScript.
+This project focuses on implementing popups that appear on user interaction—perfect for beginners looking to improve their UI skills and make websites more engaging.

 ---